econnet/econ/do.rst

 .. encoding: utf-8
 .. vim: syntax=rst

 Governance
 ==========

 .. epigraph:: A society is not democratic unless in all interactions.

-`pdt`_ concentrated on content.
-Here the focus is on organization of people.
+.. _`doecon`:

+:econ:
+economic node, interaction node, work node

+The name *econ* stands for

+- the organizational topology, but especially
+- for the ethical values associated with the interactions in this topology.

 The perspective to economy from a person corresponds to an **inversion** of the economic hierarchy.

-.. _`econ`:

-:econ:
-economic node, interaction node

-Specifically the name *econ* implies compliances with the values and rules in this repo.
+The person is at the top and interactions are its interactions, i.e. belonging to it.

-Econs are formed by cohesion of interaction.
+Econs are cohesions of interactions.
-Interaction between econs is coupling.
+Interaction between econs are new econs.

-Coupled econs form an **econ lattice**.
+Econs form a mathematical `lattice`_.
 An econ corresponds to a node in a `concept lattice`_.
 The members of an econ correspond to the node's intent.
-People are top econs.
+*Intent* in `concept lattice`_ are the attributes, but the English sense of purpose to produce content fits well here.

+Maximizing cohesion and minimizing coupling is a way to reduce interactions, i.e. work.
+The further down the lattice the less interaction.
+The bottom *econ* does the interaction with the outside market via a tested product.

-Interaction is done via content, ultimately via a product.
+Interaction is done via content.
-A member is determined by the contribution of content.
+An econ member is a content contributor.
+A content item is a product part.

-Content encapsulations maps to econs.
+Content encapsulations map to organizational encapsulations: econs.

-- A product related interaction encapsulation is an econ (product part econ, marketing econ, ...)
+- product (coordination)     ->      bottom econ
+- product parts              ->      inner econs
-- A product maps to an econ lattice (**product lattice**).
+- elementary product part    ->      top econ

-Every team is an econ, but not vice-versa, as one person is an econ, too.
-It is about interaction: The same econ can interact in more econs.
+An econ stays even if the contributing people (team) change.
-The same person/econ can contribute in more teams/econs.
+A person can contribute to more econs.
-A small product with one team, without further organizational encapsulations has n+1 econ members, the `n` people + the team.

-There is organizational effort associated with the formation of a product lattice.
-People need to

-- find each other and
-- get to know each other
-- get the same understanding of the process (functioning well together)
-- organize econs
-- create communication channels (repos, html sites, chat channels, ...)

-This effort goes hand in hand with the content organization (product planning).

-There is also effort involved, if common interest and chance brought people together.

-A product lattice

-- shares the formation effort
-- shares the effort to produce the product
-- shares the value of the product in the market

-In this sense the econ members of a product lattice

-- sharedly "own" the product lattice, i.e. themselves

 ..
 TODO diagram